 Children’s of Mississippi, which includes the children’s hospital and clinics around the state, care for nearly 200,000 children a year.

 Kristin Allen, Friends of Children’s Hospital board chairman, said Century Club Charities makes Friends’ mission to support the children’s hospital possible.
 Funds from the Sanderson Farms Championship help provide state-of-the-art equipment and facilities for Children’s of Mississippi, which is now working toward updating the hospital’s Batson Tower, which opened in 1997.

 “Through this successful fundraiser, the premier event in Mississippi, Century Club Charities has provided immeasurable support to Children’s of Mississippi.
 Over the years, their generosity has helped us fulfill our mission to serve Mississippi’s sick and injured children,” Allen said.
 “On behalf of Mississippi’s youngest patients, thank you for your continued partnership and dedication to improving the health of the state – one child at a time.”

 Dr. LouAnn Woodward, vice chancellor for health affairs and dean of the School of Medicine at UMMC, thanked Century Club Charities, Friends of Children’s Hospital, and Wayne-Sanderson Farms for continuing to make the annual event possible.

 “Century Club Charities and the Sanderson Farms Championship have proven their commitment to children’s health care yet again,” Woodward said.
 “The millions of dollars raised through the Sanderson Farms Championship provide invaluable support of world-class health care close to home for Mississippi’s families.
 We are so grateful for this ongoing contribution.”

-The 2023 Sanderson Farms Championship is set for October 2-8 at The Country Club of Jackson.
+The 2024 Sanderson Farms Championship is set for September 30 – October 6 at The Country Club of Jackson.